Search

 • Trays with lids

-Always keep your building within the recommended guidelines outlined elsewhere in this guide.
+Always keep conditions within the recommended guidelines set out in this guide.
+Make any changes gradually, monitor them, and document them.

-Although all museums should meet the recommended temperature and relative humidity as previously outlined in this guide, some objects require special considerations.
+Although all museums should aim to meet the recommended temperature and RH guidelines, some objects need special consideration.

-Read below for a list of item materials and how they should be treated, based on advice from Conservation and exhibitions: packing, transport, storage, and environmental considerations (Stolow, N. London, Butterworths, 1987).
+The guidance below is based on advice from Conservation and exhibitions: packing, transport, storage, and environmental considerations (Stolow, N. London, Butterworths, 1987).

 Archaeological specimens